cvxgrp/proximal/README.md

 The Matlab function `prox_cvx.m` requires [CVX](http://cvxr.com/cvx).

-## Proximal operators

-The Matlab functions include the following examples:

-* Projection onto an affine set
-* Projection onto a box
-* Projection onto the consensus set (*i.e.*, averaging)
-* Projection onto the exponential cone
-* Projection onto the nonnegative orthant
-* Projection onto the second-order cone
-* Projection onto the semidefinite cone
-* Proximal operator of a generic function (via CVX)
-* Proximal operator of the *l1* norm
-* Proximal operator of the max function
-* Proximal operator of a quadratic function
-* Proximal operator of a generic scalar function (vectorized)
-* Proximal operator of an orthogonally invariant matrix function
-* Precomposition of a proximal operator

 ## Examples

 Evaluating the proximal operator of the *l1* norm via CVX and the function here: